Peninsular Plateau: Types, Features: What is Patland Plateau?

 2. Volcanism: The plateau which is formed due to volcanic activity.

-Given below are the examples of the plateau that has been formed through volcanism.
+Given below are examples of the plateau that has been formed through volcanism.

 - India’s Peninsular Plateau